mattdrose/backpackjs/README.md

 ## Usage

 Make sure BackpackJS is loaded before your add-ons.
-Whether it be loaded as an AMD module, or a script tag in your header.
+BackpackJS supports being loaded as an AMD or CommonJS module.

 ### Selector

-The BackpackJS selector is much like jQuery's, only it's lightweight by taking advantage of the query selectors built into modern browsers.
+The BackpackJS selector is much like jQuery's, only it's lightweight by taking advantage of the query selector built into modern browsers.

 ``` javascript
 bp('#js-ids');